Update: Friday 28 June 2024

 Ask for clarification about the draft Council Plan and Budget (Year 4) or proposed changes to rates.
 Click here to use our interactive Q&A tool.

-Complete our online feedback form
+Complete our online feedback form (now closed),

 Provide a short summary of your question.